-My daughter is 13 years old and she is old enough to help.
+My daughter is a teen and she is old enough to help.
 She knows her way around the kitchen very well, while I don’t let her cook the dinner.
 I do have her prep my veggies and wash my dishes, which is a big time saver.
 It is also a good time to bond and teach her about holiday cooking.
 That is how I learned to cook big dinners.

 If you are hosting Christmas dinner this year, it is important to plan the meal size accordingly.
 I have decided this year that I do not want to miss out on playing with my son and all his toys.
 So I have planned a meal that will be absolutely delicious, but will not require me to spend the entire day in the kitchen.
 I will also do prep work for the meal two days in advance.
 I talk about this in the video below.